Call Now Free Quote

 The Four ASTM C270 Mortar Types

-ASTM C270, the Standard Specification for Mortar for Unit Masonry published by ASTM International, defines mortar types by two methods.
+ASTM C270, the Standard Specification for Mortar for Unit Masonry, defines mortar types by two methods.
 The proportion specification fixes the ratio of Portland cement, hydrated lime, and sand by volume.
 The property specification defines a minimum compressive strength at 28 days of curing.
-A mortar meets the standard if it satisfies either method - but for field work, the property specification is how most contractors and inspectors verify compliance.
+A mortar meets the standard if it satisfies either method, but for field work, the property specification is how most contractors and inspectors verify compliance.

-The four types are designated M, S, N, and O. They follow no alphabetical logic because the designation was derived from the alternating letters of the phrase “MASON WORK” - M, S, N, and O were selected from that sequence.
+The four types are designated M, S, N, and O. The designation was derived from the alternating letters of the phrase “MASON WORK.”
 Type K existed in earlier editions of the standard as a very-low-strength mortar for historic preservation applications, but it was removed from ASTM C270 in the 1990s.
 Where Type K properties are needed today, a custom lime mortar mix or a project-specific specification from a preservation engineer takes its place.

 Type M is the highest strength in the ASTM C270 series.
 It is specified for masonry in contact with soil, below-grade foundations, and structural applications under severe loading.
 In residential work, Type M is used on foundation walls, retaining walls, and masonry that carries significant structural load.
 It is rarely appropriate for above-grade tuckpointing.
 Its high Portland cement content makes it brittle and intolerant of movement.

 Type S is the correct choice for below-grade residential masonry, retaining walls, and above-grade applications where the masonry must resist high lateral load or ground contact.
 The BIA Technical Note 8 series notes that Type S is also appropriate for exterior applications where mortar must contact soil or where the design requires high bond strength.
-For residential tuckpointing in Chicago, Type S belongs on foundation walls, garden walls at or below grade, and chimney sections below the roofline where severe moisture exposure is combined with structural load.
+For residential tuckpointing in Chicago, Type S belongs on foundation walls, garden walls at or below grade, and chimney sections with severe structural exposure.

 Type S is not appropriate for general above-grade wall tuckpointing on most residential brick.
-This distinction matters and is covered in detail in the failure modes section below.
+This distinction matters and is covered in the failure modes section below.

 Type N is the workhorse mortar for residential tuckpointing.
 It is a medium-strength mortar with enough compressive capacity for above-grade structural demands and enough flexibility to accommodate the thermal cycling and minor settlement movement that residential brick walls undergo.
 ASTM C270 designates Type N as suitable for above-grade exterior masonry exposed to severe weathering.

-In practice, Type N is the correct specification for the majority of tuckpointing work we perform across Winnetka, Kenilworth, and Highland Park.
-Homes built between 1920 and 1990 from standard fired brick almost always need Type N for above-grade joint replacement.
-As we discuss in our complete guide to tuckpointing for Illinois homeowners, Type N provides the right balance of strength and flexibility for the 80 to 100 freeze-thaw cycles Chicago-area masonry endures each winter.
+In practice, Type N is the correct specification for the majority of tuckpointing work on homes across Winnetka, Kenilworth, and Highland Park built between 1920 and 1990 from standard fired brick.
+As we cover in our complete guide to tuckpointing for Illinois homeowners, Type N provides the right balance of strength and flexibility for the dozens of freeze-thaw cycles Chicago-area masonry endures each winter, a pattern the Great Lakes Integrated Sciences and Assessments program identifies as among the most demanding in the continental United States.

 Type O is a low-strength mortar with high lime content.
 It is the correct specification for interior non-load-bearing applications and, critically, for above-grade exterior applications on soft or historic brick.
-The BIA Technical Note 8B on mortar selection notes that Type O is appropriate where masonry will not be frozen when saturated with water - which sounds like it would exclude outdoor Chicago use, but the primary application in our region is historic restoration work where brick hardness, not exposure severity, is the controlling factor.
+The BIA Technical Note 8B on mortar selection covers the conditions where Type O is appropriate, including historic restoration work where brick hardness, not exposure severity, is the controlling factor.

 Type O and lime-dominant custom blends are what historic restoration work on pre-1920 Chicago-area homes requires.
 The reason connects directly to the governing principle of mortar selection.